Camberwick Green, Trumpton and Chigley

 Trumpton Ep.7 - "The Rag and Bone Man"

-Because it's even more of a problem for stop-animators than water,the only sight of fire in all 3 series came in this episode.
+Because it's even more of a problem for stop-animators than water,this episode features the only sight of fire in all 3 series.

-Park keeper Mr.Craddock,is about to light a bonfire ....
+Park keeper Mr.Craddock,is just about to light a bonfire.

 Episode 8 - "Roger Varley"